eba-ts/tradeshift-app-samples/java-springboot/README.md

 # Description

 This is a sample starter app for third-party applications.
-Some of the things it demonstrates are:

--  Show how to use  [Tradeshift's UI components](http://ui.tradeshift.com)  </a>.
--  Show how to parse info from Tradeshift JWT token
--  OAUTH2 authorization.
--  Calling Tradeshift API methods to get a list of invoices.
+See what functionality it supports in the [master README file](../README.md).

+[Here is a short video](https://drive.google.com/file/d/0Bx2z3BvoWzgtU05QdFludEROZ2c/view) (12 minutes) that shows you how to fully deploy and configure the Java Sample App on Tradeshift.

-App Modules
+Java Maven Modules
 ---------------------
 The app is subdivided into two modules:
-1. *sharedlib module* - Implements main sequence for Tradeshift authorization process.
+- *sharedlib module* - Implements main sequence for Tradeshift authorization process.
 Packaged separately so it can be easily reused in applications.
-2. *application module* - Includes sharedlib, and has the code for actual application, including UI.
+- *application module* - Includes sharedlib, and has the code for actual application, including UI.
 Shows interacting methods with TradeShift platform.

 # Requirements